-Note: Assume that the packet headers (for all layers) have negligible size.
+Note: Assume that the packet headers (for all layers) have negligible size and that the connection is already established.

 - No segments are lost. - The 5th segment is lost and Fast-Retransmit is disabled. - The 5th segment is lost and Fast-Retransmit is enabled.